-Windows 10 and the Universal Windows Platform (UWP) offer many features you can use to deliver a modern experience in your desktop apps.
+Windows 11 and Windows 10 offer many features you can use to deliver a modern experience in your desktop apps.
 Most of these features are available as modular components that you can adopt in your desktop apps at your own pace without having to rewrite your application for a different platform.
-You can enhance your existing desktop apps by choosing which parts of Windows 10 and UWP to adopt.
+You can enhance your existing desktop apps by choosing which Windows features to adopt.

-This article describes the Windows 10 and UWP features that you can use in your desktop apps today.
+This article describes the features that you can use in your desktop apps today.
 For a tutorial that demonstrates how to modernize an existing app to use many of the features described in this article, see the Modernize a WPF app tutorial.

-Do you need assistance migrating desktop apps to Windows 10?
-The Desktop App Assure service provides direct, no-cost support to developers who are porting their apps to Windows 10.
+Do you need assistance migrating desktop apps to Windows 10 or later?
+The App Assure service provides direct, no-cost support to developers who are porting their apps to Windows 10 and later versions.
 This program is available to all ISVs and eligible enterprises.
-For more details on eligibility and about the program itself, visit https://aka.ms/DesktopAppAssure.
+For more details on eligibility and about the program itself, visit /fasttrack/win-10-app-assure-assistance-offered.
 To get started now, submit your request.

 MSIX is a modern Windows app package format that provides a universal packaging experience for all Windows apps, including UWP, WPF, Windows Forms and Win32 apps.
-MSIX brings together the best aspects of MSI, .appx, App-V and ClickOnce installation technologies and is built to be safe, secure, and reliable.
+MSIX brings together the best aspects of MSI, .appx, App-V and ClickOnce installation technologies to provide a modern and reliable packaging experience.

 Packaging your desktop Windows apps in MSIX packages gets you access to a robust installation and updating experience, a managed security model with a flexible capability system, support for the Microsoft Store, enterprise management, and many custom distribution models.